anidl/multi-downloader-nx/docs/README.md

 ### Instructions (Playready)

-Playready CDMs are very easy to obtain, see: https://github.com/videohelp/Playready-SL2000 .
+Playready CDMs are very easy to obtain, you can find them even on Github.
 Place the CDM in the `./playready/` directory and you're all set!